Easy Optimisation Wins

 Fortunately, there is a way you can prompt Google to come and look at your improved web pages much sooner than if you simply waited for them to notice on their own – using this technique we’ve seen improved pages re-indexed in hours.

 Once you’ve made your optimisation improvements to your page, copy the URL and then go back into Google Search Console (make sure you are in the same version of the property as the live site, i.e. the http(s)://(www.) is correct).
 At the top of the dashboard, you’ll see a section where you can paste your URL to have Google inspect it (see image below)

 Paste your URL in there and then press enter.
 After a few seconds the results of the inspection should pop up (all green ticks hopefully) and you should also see an option that says ‘Page changed?
 Request Indexing’ (see below)

 If you click on this option Google will then check your URL is working okay and then add it to a priority queue for re-crawling, where it should see all the improvements you’ve made and then make adjustments to how and where your listing appears in the search results.
 This usually happens within a few hours, sometimes a day or so, but it is much quicker than if you just left it up to Google to re-crawl your site.

 Hopefully, this series of 5 (+ bonus) strategies will help you make some relatively simple changes to your optimisation that will help your site attract more traffic in days rather than weeks.
-If you have any questions or want to discuss taking a more strategic, long-term approach to growing your business with a comprehensive SEO project, contact us to find out how we can help.
+If you have any questions or want to discuss how our London SEO Agency can help you take a more strategic, long-term approach to growing your business with a comprehensive SEO project, submit an enquiry to find out how we can help.